OpenOverlayRouter/oor/Docker/README.md

 A step-by-step guide to build your own docker-compose file:

-It must specify the Docker Compose specification version:
+It must specify the Docker Compose specification version.
+The version 3.x is not used as some network functionalities are not still implemented:
-    version: "3"
+    version: "2.3"
     [...]

 It must define the services that this stack will be composed of and the image